open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/getting-started/day-1/index.md

 # Getting Started: Day 1

-Let’s get started with your Collate service in five steps:
+Get started with your Collate service in just few simple steps:

-1. Set up a data connector
+1. Set up a Data Connector: Connect your data sources to begin collecting metadata.
-2. Ingest metadata
+2. Ingest Metadata: Run the metadata ingestion to gather and push data insights.
-3. Invite users
+3. Invite Users: Add team members to collaborate and manage metadata together.
-4. Add roles
+4. Explore the Features: Dive into Collate's rich feature set to unlock the full potential of your data.

-5. Create teams and add users
+**Ready to begin?
+Let's get started!**

 ## Requirements